 - So, moral judgments are (at least in part) constituted by non-cognitive psychological states.

 The second premise of the argument is a thesis in the philosophy of mind.
-It says that mental states with propositional content divide into two fundamentally different kinds that play a differential role in guiding action.
-Some mental states represent how things are.
-Beliefs are the paradigmatic case.
-They provide a partial map of the world.
-Something has gone wrong if the content of the belief does not match how things are.
-This idea of a mind-to-world direction of fit of a belief that p is cashed out by Michael Smith as the tendency to go out of existence when perceiving that not-p (Smith 1987).
-If you believe that you car is working well but it refuses to start when you try, you tend to stop believing it works well, other things being equal.
-Other mental states are not representational, though they may have the same propositional content as beliefs.
-If you want your car to work well and notice that it refuses to start, your desire does not tend to go out of existence.
+Some mental states, like descriptive beliefs, represent how things are, and have a mind-to-world direction of fit.
+Other mental states are not descriptive, though they may have the same propositional content as beliefs.
+If you want your car to work and notice that it refuses to start, your desire does not tend to go out of existence, unlike your belief that your car is working (Smith 1987).
 Rather, it moves you to do something you believe would make the car work, such as call a mechanic.
 It has a world-to-mind direction of fit.
-Although particular ways of drawing the distinction remain controversial, the key idea that representational beliefs themselves are motivationally inert is widely accepted.
+Although particular ways of drawing the distinction remain controversial (see e.g. Sobel and Copp 2001; Frost 2014), the key idea that descriptive beliefs themselves are motivationally inert is widely accepted.

 Gibbard (1990), in turn, identifies narrowly moral judgments with judgments about the rationality of guilt and resentment.
 To think that stealing is wrong, for example, is to think it rational to feel guilt for stealing and resent others for stealing (in the absence of conditions like ignorance or force that excuse the agent).
 To think that something is rational or makes sense, in turn, is to accept norms that permit it.
 On Gibbard’s original account, norm-acceptance is a basic kind of non-cognitive state, an evolutionary adaptation for linguistically achieved coordination that is not analyzable in terms of other attitudes (1990: ch.
 4).
 It is non-cognitive, because it is essentially a motivational tendency to act or feel in ways that we are prepared to avow in discussion about what to do.
 In later work, he considers normative thoughts as contingency plans that settle what to do in actual and non-actual situations (Gibbard 2003).
 These thoughts are defeasibly motivating, just as the Argument from Internalism requires.

 The above argument concerns moral judgment as a psychological state, a kind of thought.
-But the term ‘judgment’ is sometimes also used for linguistic utterance or sentence containing moral terms.
+But the term ‘judgment’ is sometimes also used for linguistic utterances.
 Likewise, the term ‘non-cognitivism’ is also used for a thesis about moral language.
-To minimize confusion, this entry will talk about moral terms and sentences when it comes to linguistic entities, and reserve the term ‘expressivism’ for the linguistic thesis.
+To minimize confusion, this entry will talk about moral terms, utterances, and sentences when it comes to linguistic entities, and reserve the term ‘expressivism’ for the linguistic thesis.
 Bearing these terminological stipulations in mind, any argument for non-cognitivism can be extended to an argument for expressivism with the addition of some deceptively simple premises:

 - The meaning of a sentence is determined by the mental state it expresses.
 (Metasemantic Psychologism)